Kids hit the streets for Oregon Trail Days

-Oregon Trail Days fun continued Friday morning when colorful kids walked, cartwheeled or rode through the annual Kiddie Parade.
+Oregon Trail Days fun continued Friday, July 8, when kids in colorful costumes walked, cartwheeled or rode through the annual Kiddie Parade.

 “It was a lot lighter than we expected actually,” Betz-Marquez said.
 “There weren’t as many kids and there weren’t as many entries this year.
 But, according to Mary Robinson, who has been organizing the parade and who is my partner this year, she said some years the numbers are just down.”